 Certain announcements and individual messages may be sent to you via email.
 You are expected to receive them.
 Please be sure I have your preferred email address.
+Homework and grade information must be emailed to your Loyola account; be sure you receive that.

-Grades: Most 300-level courses have one in-class midterm and a final; 100- and 200-level courses may have two in-class exams.
+Grades: Most 300-level and 400-level courses have one in-class midterm and a final; 100- and 200-level courses may have two in-class exams.
 Coursework may include written assignments, and will usually include some programming assignments.
 The programming languages vary with the course.

 Your grade will be computed by adding up your points, weighted by category.
 The exams generally count about 65-75% of your grade (see the web page for your specific course for a more exact percentage), with the programs and homework constituting the remainder.
 Note that it is sometimes easier to receive a high score from me on homework/programs than on exams, so this out-of-class work can have a more positive effect on your grade than the approximately 30% might indicate.
 The final is usually worth about 25% more than the in-class exams.